oisintohak/Farm-To-Fork/README.md

 ### Design

 ##### Colors
 I tried to choose a color scheme to reflect the subject matter of the website (i.e farming, nature, vegetables etc.).
-This led me to a combination of green and brown.I avoided using excessively vibrant colors that might negatively affect the user experience or colors that would reduce accessibility for vision impaired users.
+This led me to a combination of green and brown.
+I avoided using excessively vibrant colors that might negatively affect the user experience or colors that would reduce accessibility for vision impaired users.
 I created a [color_palette](https://material.io/resources/color/#!/?view.left=0&view.right=0&primary.color=C8E6C9&secondary.color=FFA726) with Google's Material Design Color Tool and used certain colors throughout the website.
 I used a light green (#fbfffc) for all page backgrounds and a green-black (#1a201a) for all text.
 A mint-green (#c8e6c9) was used for the navbar and footer backgrounds as well as the home-page carousels.
 I used a light brown (#ffd95b) for all primary action buttons and the previously mentioned light green and green black for secondary action buttons.

 ##### Typography
+[Spectral](https://fonts.google.com/specimen/Spectral) was used for the logo and  [Roboto](https://fonts.google.com/specimen/Roboto) was used for all other text